opentok/opentok-android-sdk-samples/Basic-Video-Chat-ConnectionService/README.md

 - If your app supports call hold, set `Connection#CAPABILITY_SUPPORT_HOLD` and `Connection#CAPABILITY_HOLD` using `Connection#setConnectionCapabilities(int)` to enable concurrent call scenarios.
 - Call `Connection#setAudioModeIsVoip(true)` to inform the platform that the call is VoIP.
 - Do not change the call state (e.g., with `Connection#setActive()` or `Connection#setOnHold()`) until the `Connection` has been added to Telecom by returning it from `onCreateOutgoingConnection` or `onCreateIncomingConnection`.

+## Modifying the App for System Managed Calls

+To adapt the app so that calls are managed by the system (system managed), follow these steps:

+1. **Change the PhoneAccount capability:**
+    - Replace `PhoneAccount.CAPABILITY_SELF_MANAGED` with `PhoneAccount.CAPABILITY_CALL_PROVIDER` when registering your `PhoneAccount`.

+2. **Use standard URI schemes:**
+    - When placing calls with `TelecomManager.placeCall()`, use `tel:` or `sip:` schemes in the destination URI.

+3. **Update ConnectionService address parsing:**
+    - Ensure your `ConnectionService` implementation correctly parses and handles `tel:` or `sip:` addresses when creating connections.

+4. **Activate the PhoneAccount in system settings:**
+    - The user must manually enable the call account in the system Settings app.
+You can launch the relevant screen with the following intent:

+    ```java
+    startActivity(new Intent(TelecomManager.ACTION_CHANGE_PHONE_ACCOUNTS));
+    ```

+5. **Call history integration:**
+    - With system-managed mode, calls made and received through your app will appear in the device’s default phone app call history, just like native calls.
+This allows users to view, return, or manage these calls directly from the standard phone app, providing a more integrated experience.

+With these changes, your app’s calls will be fully integrated and managed by the Android system, providing a native calling experience.